What is probate valuation?

 You probably wonder why is estate valuation important.
 Well, there are several reasons.
 Once a calculation has been done on the estate, the executor needs to get what is known as “grant of representation” or “probate” in order to get the legal right to deal with their estate and hand over all their assets according to their will.

 Who has to get the probate valuation?

-Did you know that gifts given by the deceased during their lifetime must be included in the valuation of the estate.
+Did you know that gifts given by the deceased during their life must be included in the valuation of the estate?
 However, gifts that fall into the categories listed below are not included in the probate valuation.

 - Gifts to a spouse or civil partner living in the UK

-- Gifts to exempt organisations (including after death)
+- Gifts to exempt organizations (including after death)

 - Gifts within annual exemption limits